AdaCore/learn/lectures/01_Overview/book/04_Ten_Bouncing_Balls.rst

           Dx    => (Random (Seed) * 0.05 + 0.02) * (if Random (Seed) > 0.5 then 1.0 else -1.0),
           Dy    => (Random (Seed) * 0.05 + 0.02) * (if Random (Seed) > 0.5 then 1.0 else -1.0)));

-With the **others** reserved word in the aggregate, we're specifying that the initialization expression we're going to provide is going to be the same expression for every single element of the array:
+With the :ada:`others` reserved word in the aggregate, we're specifying that the initialization expression we're going to provide is going to be the same expression for every single element of the array:

 .. code:: ada